 Department Office: Family and Consumer Sciences Building, room 112

 The Department of Family and Consumer Sciences prepares students for professional careers in a variety of family and consumer sciences areas.
 Course work in the department emphasizes critical thinking and problem solving, and teaches students how to influence the psychosocial, physical, and economic well-being of individuals and families in a changing global community.
 All majors offer experiential learning through internships and clinical experiences.
 All programs are accredited by the American Association of Family and Consumer Sciences.
 Additional accreditations are located under each academic degree program.

 In support of the liberal arts and sciences mission of the college and Indiana State University, the Department of Family and Consumer Sciences also participates in the General Education Program, Women’s Studies Program, and the American Humanics Certificate Program.

 Majors in the Department of Family and Consumer Sciences may earn a bachelor of science degree.
-Candidates for the bachelor of science degree must successfully complete the University requirement of a minimum of 124 credit hours, including General Education course work, as well as specific requirements for the departmental major.
+Candidates for the bachelor of science degree must successfully complete the University requirement of a minimum of 124 semester hours of credit, including General Education course work, as well as specific requirements for the departmental major.

 Opportunities for specialization in the Department of Family and Consumer Sciences include the following: